Olen/ha-cmd/README.md

     upgrade             Reboot HA-container and pull new version (using docker-compose) stop                Stop HA

-You can reload parts of the config (just like in the web gui
+You can reload parts of the config (just like in the web ui)

 Without an additional argument, _reload_ reloads all the parts.
 Or you can specify